 As the votes were counted and each ballot was removed from the box, each name was written in white chalk on a black board.
 Soon the names of almost everyone in the group had been scrawled on the board, each name showing one vote, as if everyone had done as I, and voted for themselves.
 My ballot was the last one to be pulled out of the box.
 I now wished I hadn't voted for myself, but for someone else.
 But there was nothing I could do now.

 When my name was finally announced from my ballot, another member of our group started talking to me.
-I immediately recognized her as Wendy (probably in her mid 20s).
-I was surprised when she began speaking to me as if she knew me quite well.
+I immediately recognized her as Wendy (with whom I first came in contact in 1967 when we were in the tenth grade together).
+I was surprised when Wendy (probably in her mid 20s) she began speaking to me as if she knew me quite well.
 I reflected that when we had attended high school together, we had hardly, if ever, spoken, but now she was talking to me in the most familiar manner, as if she knew all about me.

 Suddenly, I realized what might have happened.
 I recalled that I had dreamed about Wendy before, and that after writing the dream, I had posted it on my web site.
 Someone who knew Wendy must have read the dream and then must have told Wendy about it.
 Wendy had then uncovered my web site and not only read the dream about her, but also probably had read many of my other dreams.
 My life was probably an open book to her; who knew what she knew about me.

 I wasn't bothered in the least by this realization.
-More than anything, I was intrigued about who else might have read my dreams and my mind jumped to Peggy.
+More than anything, I was intrigued about who else might have read my dreams and my mind jumped to Peggy (with whom I first came in contact in 1964 when we were in the seventh grade together).
 So many times over the years I had dreamed about Peggy, and so many of the dreams had concentrated on my guilt at having spurned Peggy in the ninth grade when she had revealed to someone that she liked me.
 Over and over in my dreams I had wanted to tell Peggy that I had really liked her, too, and that I repented my bad behavior.
 Was it possible that someone might have read one of those dreams on my web site and have contacted Peggy, and that Peggy might finally know how I felt?
 I hoped so.